sagemath/sagewiki_to_gh-2022-10-10/education1.md

  * [[http://oz.plymouth.edu/~dcernst|Dana Ernst]] (Plymouth State University)

 <<Anchor(schedule)>>
-== Official Clay Math Schedule ==
+== Official Schedule ==

-We will mostly follow this schedule, but it has some built-in flexibility to accommodate workshop participant interest.
+We will mostly follow [[http://www.claymath.org/workshops/sage/|the official schedule]], but it has some built-in flexibility to accommodate workshop participant interest.
+Here we include a little extra detail on the sessions, beyond what is available on the official website.

  * 9:00am -  9:30am:  Registration
  * 9:30am -  9:45am:  Introductions and announcements